 a.
-As long as the client still continues to participate in Workfare or LDCS, participation in an education or vocational training program is voluntary and any failure to follow WDD's instructions (e.g. failed to submit a completed Form 2174) shall not result in a negative action.
+As long as the client still continues to participate in Workfare or LDCS, participation in VIES is voluntary and any failure to follow WDD's instructions (e.g. failed to submit a completed Form 2174) shall not result in a negative action.